konfig-dev/nuitee-lite-php-sdk/docs/Api/BookingManagementApi.md

 Booking retrieve

-This endpoint allows you to retrieve all the information for specific booking ID.
+The API returns the status and the details for the a specific booking Id.

 ### Example